-This iGAAP in Focus outlines Exposure Draft (ED) IASB/ED/2023/3 International Tax Reform-Pillar Two Model Rules-Proposed amendments to the IFRS for SMEs Standard, published by the International Accounting Standards Board (IASB) in June 2023.
+This iGAAP in Focus outlines International Tax Reform-Pillar Two Model Rules-Amendments to the IFRS for SMEs Standard, published by the International Accounting Standards Board (IASB) in September 2023.

-- The IASB proposes amendments to Section 29 Income Tax of the IFRS for SMEs Standard to introduce a temporary exception to the requirement to recognise deferred tax assets and liabilities related to Pillar Two income taxes, and the requirement to disclose information about deferred tax assets and liabilities related to Pillar Two income taxes - The proposed amendments would also introduce targeted disclosure requirements for affected SMEs in periods when Pillar Two legislation is in effect - The exception would be effective immediately upon issue of the amendments and would apply retrospectively in accordance with Section 10 Accounting Policies, Estimates and Errors of the IFRS for SMEs Standard - The comment period for the ED ends on 17 July 2023
+- The IASB published amendments to Section 29 Income Tax of the IFRS for SMEs Standard that introduce a temporary exception to the requirements to recognise deferred tax assets and liabilities related to Pillar Two income taxes, and to disclose information about deferred tax assets and liabilities related to Pillar Two income taxes - The amendments also introduce targeted disclosure requirements for affected SMEs in periods when Pillar Two legislation is in effect - The exception is effective immediately upon the issue of the amendments and applies retrospectively in accordance with Section 10 Accounting Policies, Estimates and Errors of the IFRS for SMEs Standard.
+The requirement to disclose separately the entity's current tax expense (income) related to Pillar Two income taxes is effective for annual periods beginning on or after 1 January 2023